privacytools/privacytools.io/.github/CONTRIBUTING.md

 ## Quality over Quantity

 We're trying to keep it simple and promote the best tools, not all of them.
-Maximum are three software choices, but it's possible to add more under "Worth Mentioning" headlines. ([example](https://www.privacytools.io/#im))

 ## Software Criteria

-- Open Source
+- Easy to use.
+Could your mother use that tool or service?
+Usability is most important.
-- Cross-platform
+- Cross-platform / Accessible.
-- Easy to use
+- Privacy respecting.
-- Privacy respecting
+- Open Source / free software is preferred but not required

 There can be exceptions if no software is available that meet the criteria.

 ## Images

-- Provider logos should be exactly 200 x 70 ([example](https://www.privacytools.io/assets/img/provider/AirVPN.png))
+- Provider logos are 200px x 70px ([example](https://www.privacytools.io/assets/img/provider/AirVPN.png))
-- Tool logos should be exactly 120 x 120 ([example](https://www.privacytools.io/assets/img/tools/ChatSecure.png))
+- Tool logos are 120px x 120px ([example](https://www.privacytools.io/assets/img/tools/ChatSecure.png))